pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 ### Where can I find examples of Pantheon settings.php?

-You can view examples on the [pantheon-settings-examples repo](https://github.com/pantheon-systems/pantheon-settings-examples).
+You can refer to examples on the [pantheon-settings-examples repo](https://github.com/pantheon-systems/pantheon-settings-examples).

 ### Are table prefixes supported?

 Pantheon injects the database configuration dynamically during bootstrap.
-In the `PRESSFLOW_SETTINGS` variable, the appropriate database connection information is passed in based upon the environment (Dev,Test,Live).
+In the `PRESSFLOW_SETTINGS` variable, the appropriate database connection information is passed in based upon the environment (Dev,Test, or Live).

 You can technically use database prefixes, but Pantheon will not support database prefixes.
 As a best practice, allow Pantheon to populate your database configuration settings.